Kehvarl/roguelikedev-2021/README.md

 #### Define Map Components
 * Create a new game-map file and add it to our ASD so it will get loaded.
 * Define a Tile which is a game-map space that may or may not be a wall
+#### Define game-map
+* Create a game-map object which holds an array of Tiles to represent our map